 - Chronic leukaemias are very rare in children.
 Most children with chronic leukaemia have CML, which more often affects teenagers than younger children.

-There are other much less common causes of leukaemia in children, including:
+There are other much less common causes of leukaemia in children that include:

 - Hybrid or mixed lineage leukaemias: the cancerous (malignant) cells have features of both ALL and AML.
 These leukaemias are usually treated like ALL and usually respond well to treatment.